aquamonitor/Aquamonitor/README.md

 -	Systemd : you will need to auto schedule the RO/DI refill, the AWC and the respawn of aquamonitor, should it crash or if the pi reboots

 In the /etc/systemd/system directory, add the following files :
+(they are provided in the repository as examples)

 rodi.service file: